-is a partner in O’Melveny’s Hong Kong office, a Registered Foreign Lawyer in O’Melveny’s Singapore office and a member of the Business Trial and Litigation Practice.
+is the managing partner of O’Melveny’s Hong Kong office, a Registered Foreign Lawyer in O’Melveny’s Singapore office and a member of the Business Trial and Litigation Practice.

 Friven’s practice involves both adversarial and transactional work.
 In his adversarial practice, Friven has experience in the resolution of Chinese-foreign business disputes and has represented clients in international arbitrations conducted under various institutional and ad hoc arbitration rules including those of the ICC, HKIAC, CIETAC, SIAC, JCAA, SCC, UNCITRAL and CAS.
 He has also represented clients in a variety of commercial litigation and regulatory investigations involving product risk and liability, energy, corporate affairs and financial services matters.
 Friven also serves as an arbitrator in international arbitration.
 Friven's adversarial experience includes:

 - Representing a US conglomerate in three consolidated UNCITRAL ad hoc arbitrations in Hong Kong in relation to a joint-venture dispute against its Chinese joint venture partner arising from the purchase of a substantial power control system facility in Shanghai.

 - Acting for a multinational consulting firm in an ICC arbitration seated in Zurich involving a multi-million claim against a leading European conglomerate in connection with the design and construction of a high-speed rail link in China.